-We have heard just about every rumor, theory, and technique out there that claims to be the best way to wash, prep and store lettuce.
+I’ve heard just about every rumor, theory, and technique out there that claims to be the best way to wash and store salad greens.
 Some are basic, and some are…creative (case in point: drying your lettuce in a pillowcase).
 This little guide will dispel the mystery and craziness about storing full heads and pre-packaged greens.

-Here at Loveleaf we’re not into complicated methods (or have time for cleaning green-tinted water off the ceiling, as one commenter noted), which is why we’d like to take a quick how-to detour to make a case for the good old fashioned salad spinner.
+Here at Loveleaf Co., I’m not into complicated methods (or have time for cleaning green-tinted water off the ceiling, as one commenter noted), which is why I’d like to take a quick how-to detour to make a case for the good old fashioned salad spinner.

 A salad spinner seems like a unitasker that just. takes. up. space.
-And truthfully we didn’t really use ours either until we started making salads every day.
+And truthfully I didn’t really use mine either until I started making salads every day.

 But a salad spinner is an essential tool in the Loveleaf kitchen because dry lettuce is the ultimate key to prepping salad greens that will stay fresh all week.
-Moisture = slimy, wilted lettuce = gross = I am grabbing a panini and chips.
+Moisture = slimy, wilted lettuce = gross = I’m grabbing a panini and chips.

-The more we’ve used our salad spinner, the more we find it is an under-utilized and much maligned utensil, because it can do more than just spin:
+The more I’ve used my salad spinner, the more I find it is an under-utilized and much maligned utensil, because it can do more than just spin:

 - Use the exterior bowl as a large mixing bowl and the interior bowl as a colander.